 A Certificate of Attendance will be awarded to participants who complete the training programme.

 The fee for the course is €1,195.

-Please note that this course is intended for those with prior counselling or psychotherapy training or who are working in a counselling role, and focuses on the therapeutic process.
+Please note that this course is intended for those with prior counselling or psychotherapy training or who are working in a counselling/in depth support role, and focuses on the therapeutic process.
 DRCC also holds workshops and training programmes on issues of sexual violence for those in other roles.
 Please contact us to enquire.